 Thermo-Calc accepts some deviations from these syntax rules.
 Although warnings can be ignored, errors must be corrected.

-For example, a warning is reported if an abbreviated phase name is found and phase name abbreviations are accepted by Thermo-Calc and its Add-on Modules.
-However, reported errors must be corrected in the TDB file before the database can be loaded by the application.
+Reported errors must be corrected in the TDB file before the database can be loaded by the application.
+Sometimes the warnings can also reveal the need for additional corrections as shown in the example below.